cristobal-almendra/cristobal-almendra/README.md

 When I'm not immersed in data and numbers, I enjoy:
 - Music
-- Sports, particularly NBA and football (soccer)
+- Sports, particularly NBA and football
 - Calisthenics
 - Video games
 - Vexillology